Camp Tuckabatchee Inc. is an Independent Non-for-Profit Summer Youth Camp, Established in 1927

-Friday’s are a fun all camp activity day a theme is picked each week and activities and meals reflect the theme for the day.
-All ages participate in fun Friday activities
+Friday’s are fun all-camp activity day a theme is picked each week and activities and meals reflect the theme for the day.
+All ages participate in the fun Friday activities

-In the evening we have all camp activities.
+In the evening we have all the camp activities.

 Tuck Olympic’s – mudslide – tug-a-war, etc.